SRFNet: Monocular Depth Estimation with Fine-grained Structure via Spatial Reliability-oriented Fusion of Frames and Events: METHOD

 Our SRFNet is trained in a supervised manner, where the depth ground truth is captured from the LiDAR.
 Following RAMNet~\cite{Gehrig2021CombiningEA}, the depth values are normalized into log formats $\bar{\widehat{D}}_{k}\in[0,1]$, to facilitate predicting depths with large variations.
 The normalization can be formulated as follows:

 where $\alpha$ is a predefined parameter to map the closestvalid depth to 0.
 For MVSEC dataset, $\alpha=3.7$ and $D_{max}=80$m.
-Our loss comprises two components: MSE loss and multi-scale scale-invariant gradient matching loss, computed for valid ground truth labels and summed over a sequence of events and frames to formulate the total loss as:
+Our loss comprises two components: MSE loss and multi-scale scale-invariant gradient matching loss, computed for valid ground truth labels and summed over a sequence of events and frames:

 where $L$ denotes the length of sequence fed for training.
 And the $\lambda$ is set to 0.25 in this paper.
 These losses are calculated based on the log depth difference $R_{k}=\widehat{D_{k}}-D_{k}$, where $\widehat{D_{k}}$ is the predicted depth and $D_{k}$ is the ground truth depth.
 The MSE loss and gradient matching loss can be formulated as: